BestReviews is reader-supported and may earn an affiliate commission. Details

 Crab pots are usually made from aluminum, stainless steel, or enameled steel.
 Some crab pot sets use encapsulated disks or multi-ply designs to take advantage of the benefits of various metals.
 Whichever pot you go with, the material should be thick, not prone to pitting or staining, and should have no sharp edges.

 Heavy-gauge aluminum crab pots tend to be lighter than stainless steel pots but not as durable.
 That said, when a pot is full of hot water and crabs, the lightweight design of aluminum can be a significant plus.

 Stainless steel is both heavier than aluminum and more durable.
 It also stands up to hotter temperatures, while aluminum’s lower melting point can create problems at high heat.

-Porcelain enamel crab pots have a steel core with an enamel coating.
+Enameled steel crab pots have a steel core with a porcelain enamel coating.
 Enamel pots tend to be thinner than either stainless steel or aluminum, which can limit their usefulness for other kinds of cooking.
 If you opt for one of these classic crab pots, check that it is not prone to chipping.

 Size determines not only the price of a crab pot but also how big a party you can throw.
 The larger the pot, the more people you can feed.